Ghost-Recon131/FP-a2-s3843790/README.md

 3. Register.fxml: GUI for registering a new employee account

 4. ResetPassword.fxml: Provides GUI for resetting password.
 Can be used by both admins and employees.

-5. ResetPassword2.fxml: Shows the new password after a password reset.
+Also Shows the new password after a password reset.
 ## View - Admin
 1. Login.fxml: GUI for login